 Coping with Chronic Obstructive Pulmonary Disease

 Last fall, Liz Kiely could hardly breathe or walk from her kitchen to her bedroom.
-Her condition became so grave that she wound up in Saddleback Memorial’s intensive care unit, fighting for life.
+Her condition became so grave that she wound up in Saddleback Medical Center’s intensive care unit, fighting for life.

 Twenty-four million people live with chronic obstructive pulmonary disease (COPD), yet 12 million remain undiagnosed.
 Until her hospitalization, Liz was among those who are unaware they have this very serious lung disorder.

-After 15 days in the hospital, Liz was able to go home, and soon began a nine-week outpatient pulmonary rehabilitation program at Saddleback Memorial to learn to manage her condition.
+After 15 days in the hospital, Liz was able to go home, and soon began a nine-week outpatient pulmonary rehabilitation program at Saddleback Medical Center to learn to manage her condition.

 A Fresh Start